tigranmzykyan/Linux/README.md

 ### Linux

-`-` The history of Linux goes back to 1991 when a Finnish graduate programmer Linus Torvalds began to work on his own operating system kernel.
+"The history of Linux dates back to 1991, when a Finnish graduate programmer named Linus Torvalds began working on his own operating system kernel.

-`-` He put his work on a public server and it became a milestone in the history of Linux.
-First dozens, then hundreds and thousands of developers supported his project, and that’s how a complete operating system was born.
+He put his work on a public server and it became a milestone in the history of Linux.
+First dozens, then hundreds and thousands of developers supported his project, and that's how a complete operating system was born.

-`-` The first official version of Linux 1.0 was released in 1994.
-From the beginning to the present day, Linux has been distributed as free software under the GPL license.
-This means that the source code of the operating system can be seen by anyone - and not only seen but also modified.
-The only condition is that the changed, modified code must also be available to everybody and distributed under the GPL.
-This is important because it allows developers to use the code and at the same time not be afraid of copyright issues.
+The first official version, Linux 1.0, was released in 1994.
+From the beginning to the present day, Linux has been distributed as free software under the GPL licence.
+This means that the source code of the operating system can be viewed by anyone - and not just viewed, but modified.
+The only condition is that the modified code must also be available to everyone and distributed under the GPL.
+This is important because it allows developers to use the code without worrying about copyright issues.

-`-` Today, Linux is the best known and most used open-source operating system.
-As an operating system, Linux is a software that is underneath other software on a computer, receiving requests from those programs and passing those requests to the computer's hardware.
+Today, Linux is the most popular and widely used open source operating system.
+As an operating system, Linux is software that sits below other software on a computer, receiving requests from those programs and passing those requests on to the computer's hardware."

-\> *The waitress brings you the drinks you ordered, the musicians start playing again*
+\> *The waitress brings you the drinks you ordered, the musicians start playing again.*

 ### Administration

-`-` Administration is, without going into too much detail, the support and improvement of all computer and office equipment, peripheral devices, network connectivity, etc. When administering Linux, most of the work is done in the terminal, so it's better to start with basic utilities.
+"Administration, without going into too much detail, is the support and improvement of all computer and office equipment, peripherals, network connectivity, etc. When administering Linux, most of the work is done in the terminal, so it's better to start with the basic utilities."

 \> *At this point Sebastian's laptop boots up and you see a horrible picture: it doesn't even have the right operating system...*

-\> *In order not to reinstall Sebastian's operating system, you decide to use a virtual machine*
+\> *Instead of reinstalling Sebastian's operating system, you decide to use a virtual machine.*

 ### Virtual machines

-`-` A virtual machine (VM) is just like a physical computer, it has a CPU, memory, disks for storing files, and can connect to the Internet if necessary.
+"A virtual machine (VM) is just like a physical computer, it has a CPU, memory, disks for storing files, and can connect to the Internet if necessary.
 The only difference is that the components of your computer (the hardware) are tangible, while virtual machines exist only as code.

-`-` To put it simply, it's a virtual computer on which you can install an operating system and all the associated software, with no changes to your main operating system.
+To put it simply, it's a virtual computer on which you can install an operating system and all the associated software, with no changes to your main operating system.

-`-` Virtualisation is the process of creating a software (virtual) version of a computer with dedicated CPU, memory and storage resources that are "borrowed" from a physical computer.
+Virtualisation is the process of creating a software (virtual) version of a computer with dedicated CPU, memory and storage resources that are 'borrowed' from a physical computer.
 A virtual machine is a computer file (image) that works like a normal computer.

-`-` _VirtualBox_ is a virtualisation software product, i.e. a tool for creating virtual machines.
+_VirtualBox_ is a virtualisation software product, i.e. a tool for creating virtual machines."

 \> *You wanted to share some more useful information later, so you created a materials folder on Sebastian's laptop with useful information.*